24hr response 0845 052 4522

 As far as insurance coverage is concerned, most damage caused by bad weather is considered flood damage and normally is not covered under homeowners insurance.
 Coverage for bad weather would usually require flood insurance so if you live in a high risk area, you need to be aware of this.

-Their are 3 major categories of floow water you should be aware of.
-They include
+Their are 3 major categories of flood water you should be aware of.
+They include:

 Refers to a source of water that contains a significant degree of chemical, biological or physical contaminants and causes discomfort or sickness when consumed or even exposed to.
-Known as "Grey Water".
+Known as 'Grey Water'.
 This type carries micro organisms and nutrients of micro organisms.
-Examples are toilet bowls with urine (no feces), sump pump failures, seepage due to hydrostatic failure and water discharge from dishwashers or washing machines.
+Examples are toilet bowls with urine (no faeces), sump pump failures, seepage due to hydrostatic failure and water discharge from dishwashers or washing machines.

 Known as "Black Water" and is grossly unsanitary.
 This water contains unsanitary agents, harmful bacteria and fungi, causing severe discomfort or sickness.
 Type 3 category are contaminated water sources that affects the indoor environment.
 This category includes water sources from sewage, seawater, rising water from rivers or streams, ground surface water or standing water.
 Category 2 Water or Grey Water that is not promptly removed from the structure and or have remained stagnant may be re classified as Category 3 Water.
 Toilet back flows that originates from beyond the toilet trap is considered black water contamination regardless of visible content or color.